 Another thing I love about the book is the inclusion of real photographs from particular moments throughout his life so far.
 I love the insight this combined with his words provide on his life as a lot of this information is not likely to be talked about by Michael himself when he is on stage, so it is lovely to have this background information on him which I never knew before.

 As anyone who has read my book reviews for a while now will know, I am not overly familiar with autobiographies.
 Of course, this genre is all about the life of the person writing the book, but I don’t know much of how they are written.
 The only other autobiography I seem to have read before is Carrie Hope Fletcher’s.
 To compare the two, I must admit that Michael’s was more enjoyable to read because of the humour and due to its appeal to an older audience.
-Meanwhile, Carrie’s is very informative with advice, but I felt that it was appropriate to people younger than I. In fact, it seemed to be a cross between an autobiography and self help book.
+Meanwhile, Carrie’s is very informative with advice, but I felt that it was appropriate to people younger than I.

 Anyone interested in humour, autobiographies and especially Michael McIntyre himself should definitely give this a read.
 I found this book highly enjoyable and rate it 5/5.